sysbiolux/Clinical_Biomarker_Detection/README.md

 | enable_box_bar_plots | True | True to enable box and bar plots of most important features or False to disable, default True, bool |
 | box_bar_figures | 'combined' | Whether the box and bar plots should be separated or combined figure, 'separated' or 'combined', str |

-#### Machine learning classifier-specific parameters for grid search
+#### Machine Learning Classifier-specific Parameters For Grid Search

 | Variable | Example | Description | Type |
 | :--- | :--- | :--- | :--- |